-A spacious five bedroom town house (1761 sq ft) with off street parking situated on a highly desirable no through road within an easy walk of the city centre.
+A spacious four bedroom town house (1761 sq ft) with off street parking situated on a highly desirable no through road within an easy walk of the city centre.

 Outside to the rear lies an enclosed west facing courtyard garden which is mainly paved with mature shrubs bordering.
 To the front, the garden consists of an attractive raised bed, seating area (under a pretty trellis structure), brick built store and a paved area large enough to provide a parking bay with two further allocated parking bays located opposite.

 The property is located on a quiet no through road just to the north of Chichester's city centre and is within an easy walk of all the city has to offer.
 Historic Chichester is home to some of the country's finest sights, landscapes and leisure pursuits.
 The internationally known Festival Theatre, Priory Park with its' historic cricket ground and Pallant House Gallery are just a few examples of the nearby facilities.
 There are excellent schools in the area.
 In the private sector are Prebendal, Oakwood, Great Ballard, Lavant House, Westbourne House School, Portsmouth Grammar and Bedales.
 Secondary schools in the public sector in Chichester are Bishop Luffa Church of England and the Girls and Boys High Schools.
 Chichester is unique in having both a College of Further Education and a University.
 There are also good yachting facilities at Chichester Marina, Birdham Pool and at Itchenor, home to the Chichester Harbour Conservancy and the Itchenor Sailing Club.
 The Salterns Way footpath and cycle route is a 12 mile path running from Chichester via Fishbourne to Birdham, Itchenor and on to the lovely sandy Blue Flag beach at West Wittering.
 At Chichester it connects with the Centurion Way to provide access to the South Downs National Park.